-Consistently sending appointment reminder emails is critical for immediately reducing no-shows and increasing your revenues starting tomorrow.
+Consistently sending appointment reminder emails is critical for your business.
+It will immediately reduce no-shows, increasing your revenues as soon as tomorrow.
 Your customers find your business and services extremely valuable, but life sometimes causes them to miss appointments.
 Over 90% of no-shows can be avoided if you send a friendly reminder.
 A quick reminder is simple to write and easy to send with automated appointment reminder software.

 Subject: ACME: Appointment reminder